joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/basics-of-networking-and-communication.md

 External data
 Data that is stored in some form outside of the application, and loaded into the application when needed.
-This data could be stored in a file that’s loaded directly, or stored in a database or other form that is retrieved by calling scripts or programs running on a server.
+This data could be stored in a file that's loaded directly, or stored in a database or other form that is retrieved by calling scripts or programs running on a server.